w3f/w3f-education/docs/Rust/section7/iterators.md

 description: Learn how to use iterators in Rust.
 ---

-Iterators in Rust allow you to sequentially perform tasks on a series of items, while knowing the end of the sequence.  `Iterator` is a trait that once implemented, handles many of the nuances of safely looping through collections.
+Iterators in Rust allow you to perform tasks sequentially on a series of items while knowing the end of the sequence.  `Iterator` is a trait that, once implemented, handles many of the nuances of safely looping through collections.
 Iterators are **lazy**, meaning they are only used when called upon.

 ## Creating an Iterator

 Most collections we discussed earlier have the `Iterator` trait already implemented.
-The most common usage of iterators are regarding arrays or vectors, and are often used as an alternative for loops:
+The most common usage of iterators regards arrays or vectors, and they are often used as an alternative for loops:

 ```rust
 let my_vec = vec![1, 2, 3, 4, 5];